lamzo11/selfDrivingCar/README.md

 OpenCV and Haar Cascades.
  My Missions were:
 •  Implementation of the image Processing algorithm
-•  Achievements- Functionning Face Detection System
+•  Achievements- Functionning car Detection System